kenjiu/PUI2018_ku373/HW9_ku373/xh1163_plotReview_ku373.md

 xh1163 created a figure which describes the relationship between Day of week and the number of riders age under and over 40 in February 2014.

 CLARITY: This figure clearly shows the absolute numbers for each age group.
 However, it is a little bit difficult to figure out the distribution of percentages of riders each day (e.g. Monday:25%), which is quite important imformation as well.
-In order to compare 2 age groups, you could use percentages of bikers instead of absolute numbers to make histogram.
+In order to compare 2 age groups, you could use distribution of percentages of bikers instead of absolute numbers to make histogram.
+Depends on the purpose of the graph though.

-ESTHETIC: xh1163 shows
+ESTHETIC: The figure is simple and easy to understand. xh1163 uses blue and orange so that people with each type of color blind can understand the difference.

-HONESTY:
+HONESTY: xh1163 shows the original code, so I can say that the graph is reproduceble.
+In fact, I successed to download the original data from the link mentioned in the original code.